ironsheep/P2-RPi-IoT-gateway/.github/ISSUE_TEMPLATE/bug_report.md

 Provide details about your P2 development environment.
 What P2 boards are you using?
 What compiler?
 Does it happen when using alternate compilers?
 -->

-  - type: textarea
-    id: what-happened
-    attributes:
-      label: Description of problem:
-      description: Also tell us, what did you expect to happen?
-      placeholder:
-      value: "A bug happened!"
-    validations:
-      required: true

 **Description of problem:**

 <!--